Stanhope and Tyne Railway: Chronology of connecting lines

 Running west to east across what became a fruitful mining area, the line attracted a considerable number of connecting railways.

 The line west of Parkhead sand quarry closed on 28 April 1951.

 The Weatherhill and Rookhope Railway opened in 1846; it was a private line built by the Weardale Iron and Coal Company (WICC), trailing in to the S&TR at Weatherhill.
 The line is alternatively known as the Weardale Iron and Coal Company Railway.
-It was built without Parliamentary authority.
+It was built without needing legal powers in an act of Parliament.
 It left the S&TR line at Parkhead and turned north, climbing into the hills to Bolts Law, where limestone, iron and lead were extracted.
 The summit near Bolts Law was at 1670 ft above sea level There was an inclined plane 2000 yd long with gradients of 1 in 12 and 1 in 6 descending from Bolts Law engine to Rookhope.
 Locomotives were in use on the Parkhead side of the incline.
 From Rookhope the line turned south climbing the flank of the hill on the west side of the Rookhope Burn, then climbing to 1300 ft on the Bishop's Seat incline, turning west and running parallel to the River Wear but high above it, as far as Scutterhill, above Westgate.

 About 1860 a northward branch from Rookhope was opened to reach the massive Rookhope lead smelter.

 Bishops Seat incline was self-acting although an engine house seems to have been provided initially.

 The railway was also known as Weardale Iron Company Railways, the Weatherhill and Rookhope Railway and the Rookhope and Middlehope Railway.
 The system beyond Slithill closed in 1905, and the remainder closed on 15 May 1923.
 However a twice weekly horse drawn "train" took supplies up the closed line to Bolts Law cottages for some years.
 The line was taken up during World War II.

 At Waskerley Park the line to Crook diverged; it opened in 1845 and closed in 1968.
 The section of the S&TR from that junction to Whitehall Junction closed in 1859.
 At Whitehall Junction the Stockton and Darlington Railway line from Crook trailed in; it opened in 1859 and closed in 1969.

 From Whitehall Junction to the junctions at Consett closed in 1969.
 At Hownes Gill Junction the line towards the Rowlands Gill line diverged, forming a triangle with Consett East Junction.
 There were numerous connections to the iron works here.
 The Rowlands Gill line opened in 1867 and closed in 1982.

 At Carr House the 1834 Medomsley Colliery branch trailed in; in 1839 the S&TR extended it northwards to Derwent Colliery; this involved a further inclined plane; it closed in 1959.

 South Medomsley Colliery had a branch which trailed in east of Leadgate, opening in 1864 and closing in 1953.